 Where to Stay in Palermo

 Casa Nostra Boutique Hotel – This hip boutique hotel is an excellent choice for those after a bit of luxury during their trip to the Sicilian capital.
-They have a number of beautiful rooms on offer, plenty of great amenities and a location that is perfect for exploring the city.
-Click here to see their availability
+They have beautiful rooms on offer, plenty of great amenities and a location that is perfect for exploring the city.

 Appartamento Piazza Pretoria – If you’d like to have your own flat in Palermo, then this fully furnished 2-bedroom apartment is an excellent option.
-Located close the Pretoria Fountain, it has everything you will need during your stay in the city.
-Click here to see their availability
+Located close to the Pretoria Fountain, it has everything you will need during your stay in the city.

 Not quite what you’re looking for?
 Click here to browse more Palermo hotels!